-At Nako, I discovered the best village level tourism management organization – absolutely inspiring.
-We went for a village walk and the sacred lake, admired the paintings in an old monastery as the Nako Youth Club youngsters took us around, all for Rs 50/-.
-They keep the village clean, have solar panels installed and beautified the village.
+At Nako, I discovered the best village-level tourism management organization – absolutely inspiring.
+We went for a village walk and the sacred lake, and admired the paintings in an old monastery as the Nako Youth Club youngsters took us around, all for Rs 50/-.
+They keep the village clean, have solar panels installed, and beautified the village.
 It remains a model village in my mind since then.

-Next day, on the way to Tabo, we explored the Giu Monastery that has the Mummy of a Lama in sitting position.
+The next day, on the way to Tabo, we explored the Giu Monastery which has the Mummy of a Lama in a sitting position.

 Day 7 – Tabo

-A Lama took us through the exquisite paintings, we walked to the ancient caves and the surprise discovery were ancient rock art.
+A Lama took us through the exquisite paintings, we walked to the ancient caves and the surprise discovery was ancient rock art.

 Day 8 – Dhankar

-Kaza was our hub for 2-3 days to explore the small villages around this biggest town known for ecotourism and the highest retail petrol pump in the world.
-We explored monasteries like Key that give you a vantage point view of Spiti Valley, and villages like Langza, Rangrik.
+Kaza was our hub for 2-3 days to explore the small villages around this biggest town known for eco-tourism and the highest retail petrol pump in the world.
+We explored monasteries like Key which give you a vantage point of view of the valley, and villages like Langza, and Rangrik.
 Due to rain, which is very unusual in this region, we could not go to Comic and Hikkim but then we saw the rare rain there.